Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Information access, sequentiality, and hidden progress

 \begin{definition}[Sequential object computation] An object-level computation on input $x$ is \emph{sequential} if its evaluation passes through a trace

-with $K \ge 1$, where the target verdict is not already recoverable from $t_0(x)$ by direct retrieval in the meta-level language, and where at least one intermediate state $t_i(x)$ with $0<i<K$ carries progress information not yet present as terminal output. \end{definition}
+with $K \ge 1$, where the target verdict lies beyond direct retrieval from $t_0(x)$ in the meta-level language, and where at least one intermediate state $t_i(x)$ with $0<i<K$ carries progress information still absent from the terminal output. \end{definition}

 \begin{proposition}[Sequentiality requires hidden progress] Let a meta-level system $M$ pose a non-vacuous query to an object-level system $O$, and suppose $O$ answers by sequential computation.
-Then there exists a progress coordinate $i$ or an equivalent internal state parameter such that: \begin{enumerate}[leftmargin=1.4em] \item the object-level state depends on $i$ during the computation; \item $i$ is not already available to $M$ as terminally accessible verdict data prior to completion of the computation. \end{enumerate} \end{proposition}
+Then there exists a progress coordinate $i$ or an equivalent internal state parameter such that: \begin{enumerate}[leftmargin=1.4em] \item the object-level state depends on $i$ during the computation; \item $i$ remains outside the terminally accessible verdict data available to $M$ prior to completion of the computation. \end{enumerate} \end{proposition}

-\begin{proof} If there were no such hidden progress coordinate, then either the answer would already be directly retrievable at the meta level, contradicting non-vacuousness, or the object system would not be genuinely sequential but merely one-shot.
-Therefore genuine sequential resolution requires an internal progress parameter not already terminally accessible to the meta level. \end{proof}
+\begin{proof} Absent such a hidden progress coordinate, either the answer would already be directly retrievable at the meta level, contradicting non-vacuousness, or the object system would be one-shot rather than sequential.
+Therefore sequential resolution requires an internal progress parameter that stays outside the meta level's terminal access. \end{proof}

 \begin{definition}[Direct-retrieval system] An object-level system is a \emph{direct-retrieval system} for query class $\mathcal Q$ if every query in $\mathcal Q$ is answered by a map